ssanj/describe/QUESTIONS.md

 Show[Context, T]

 What is the difference in the Repl between a String and writing to standout?
- Strings seem to be constrained by the lenght of vals.isettings.maxPrintString, while println does not.
+ Strings seem to be constrained by the length of vals.isettings.maxPrintString, while println does not.

 How do we incorporate sorting into the query dsl?